Lesson 937 of 1169

 Error messages are trying to help you — they're just in 'computer speak'

 Every coder in the world sees error messages.
 Even the people who built the computer!
 The tricky part is that error messages are written for computers, not kids.
-They use words like 'undefined reference,' 'null pointer exception,' or 'syntax error at line 47.'
+They use words like 'the missing detail reference,' 'null pointer exception,' or 'syntax error at line 47.'
 If that sounds like alien language, that's because for most people, it kind of is. 👽 But here's the good news: AI is an incredible error-message translator.
 When you get an error, just paste it into AI and say 'what does this mean and how do I fix it?'
 AI will break it down into simple words AND usually tell you exactly what line to look at and what to change.
 To get the best help, paste BOTH the error message AND the code that caused it.
 AI needs both pieces to give you a really good answer.
 Then it can pinpoint 'here's the specific problem' instead of just guessing.
 Here's a secret that takes years to learn: error messages are actually your FRIEND.
 They're the computer telling you exactly where something went wrong.
 Once AI helps you understand a few of them, you'll start recognizing patterns.
 'TypeError usually means I mixed up the type of thing I'm using.'
 'SyntaxError usually means I forgot a bracket or quotation mark.'
 Over time, you build up a personal error-message dictionary in your brain!

 - Paste BOTH the error message AND your code into AI 📋